AintzaneM/aintzanem/README.md

 About me:
 - 💛 My drivers are Education | Innovation | Technology
-- 🎯 My goal is to solve technological challenges that help transform people's life and business opportunities into realities.
+- 🎯 My goal is focused on solving technological challenges that help transform people's life and business opportunities into realities..
 - 📫 How to reach me: https://www.linkedin.com/in/aintzanemorales/